uptonking/d3react/README.md

-# d3react
+# greact
-reusable chart components built with d3 & react.
+interactive chart components built with d3 & react.
 borrowed some code and ideas from [codesuki/react-d3-components](https://github.com/codesuki/react-d3-components) and [recharts/recharts](https://github.com/recharts/recharts).

- :warning: d3react is still under development, not stable enough to be used yet.
+ :warning: greact is still under development, not stable enough to be used yet.

 ## overview
-d3react is an **interactive** chart library built with [D3](http://d3js.org) and [React](https://facebook.github.io/react/).
+greact is an **interactive** chart library built with [D3](http://d3js.org) and [React](https://facebook.github.io/react/).
 The main purpose of this library is to make developers and users happy when writing charts in React.
-Main principles of d3react are:
+Main principles of greact are:

 - **Simple & Easy** to use with React components
 - **Interactive** charting experience